For SellersIndustry Guide

 5. Reps and Warranties Insurance (RWI)

-RWI is increasingly used to protect both buyers and sellers.
+RWI is increasingly utilized to protect both buyers and sellers.
 It covers breaches of representations and warranties made by the seller in the purchase agreement.
-For sellers, it can reduce their post-closing liability, while for buyers, it provides an additional layer of protection beyond traditional indemnification escrows.
+For sellers, it can significantly reduce their post-closing liability, while for buyers, it provides an additional layer of protection beyond traditional indemnification escrows.

 6. Transition Period and Consulting Agreements

-Selling a roofing or specialty contracting business is a significant undertaking that requires meticulous planning, strategic positioning, and expert guidance.
+Selling a roofing or specialty contracting business is a significant undertaking demanding meticulous planning, strategic positioning, and expert guidance.
 The current M&A market offers compelling opportunities for owners to realize substantial value, provided they approach the process with discipline and foresight.

-By focusing on building a business with strong recurring revenue, a diversified customer base, an independent management team, impeccable financials, and efficient operations, you can significantly enhance your attractiveness to a wide range of buyers.
-Proactively addressing potential red flags and engaging experienced M&A advisors early in the process will not only streamline the transaction but also position your business to command a premium valuation.
+By focusing on building a business with strong recurring revenue, a diversified customer base, an independent management team, impeccable financials, and efficient operations, you can significantly enhance your attractiveness to a wide range of institutional buyers.
+Proactively addressing potential red flags and engaging experienced M&A advisors early in the process will not only streamline the transaction but also position your business to command a premium valuation through an off-market process.

 References